 - 220.1.
-To pass, a motion must receive the affirmative vote of a majority of the members of the body voting.
-Except as provided in 220.2 below, neither the Board nor any of its committees may impose super-majority vote requirements. - 220.2.
-Decisions by the Investment Committee to (a) authorize a specific or specific type of investment, or (b) establish the parameters for a delegated decision by another to make an investment on behalf of CalPERS, must be approved by the affirmative vote of seven members. - 220.3.
-Attachment 1 contains an adapted excerpt from Roberts describing the procedural requirements for specific types of motions.
+To pass In general, a motion must receive the affirmative vote of a majority of the members of the body voting to pass.
+The following motions require the affirmative vote of two-thirds of the members of the body voting: limit debate, object to consideration of the question, and suspend the rules.
+Except as provided in the Act or 220.2 below, neither the Board nor any of its committees may impose any other super-majority vote requirements. - 220.2.
+Decisions by the Investment Committee Board to (a) authorize a specific or specific type of investment, or (b) establish the parameters for a delegated decision by another to make an investment on behalf of CalPERS, must be approved by the affirmative vote of seven members. - 220.3.
+Up to three motions can be on the floor at the same time.

+Attachment 1 contains an adapted excerpt from Roberts

+Rosenberg's Rules describing the procedural requirements for specific types of motions.
 CalPERS incorporates these requirements into these Rules of Order.
-Except as provided in these Rules of Order, Robert's Rules regarding motions shall operate as CalPERS' Rules. - 220.4.
+Except as provided in these Rules of Order, Robert's Rosenberg's Rules regarding motions shall operate as CalPERS' Rules. - 220.4.
 The members that made and seconded a motion that the presiding officer has ruled in order may agree to amend that motion, on their own or at the request of another member.
 This is known as a "friendly amendment."
 The ability to make a "friendly amendment," however, does not diminish the presiding officer's responsibility to determine whether the motion as amended is in order. - 220.5.
 Reports or recommendations from a committee may, but are not required to be, seconded.
 When a committee chair offers a committee report or recommendation, s/he is acting on behalf of the committee and is not necessarily presenting his/her own personal views. - 220.6.
 A non-procedural motion that is made but defeated at the committee level, and for which a separate motion on the same subject is not passed at the same committee meeting, must be included in the committee's report to the Board.
-This report enables the Board to determine whether it will accept the committee's recommended "no action" on the matter. - 220.6.1.
+This report enables the Board to determine whether it will accept the committee's recommended "no action" on the matter.

+220.6.1.
 However, if the committee fails to take any action on a topic (e.g., a motion is made but not seconded, no motion is made), whether procedural or substantive, the committee chair has the discretion to determine whether the matter warrants inclusion in the committee's report to the Board.